Services & digital trade

 Australia supports services trade at the World Trade Organization

 Services trade between countries is regulated by the World Trade Organization (WTO) General Agreement on Trade in Services (GATS).
 The GATS is an agreement signed by all WTO Members that sets out the rules for international services trade.
 It aims to give all WTO Members equal access to services markets and provide certainty to business.
+The GATS applies to any measure affecting the trade in services but provides exceptions for measures typically exercised by a governmental authority, such as health or education.

 - For more information see the WTO website.